boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-27-JenkinsHomeLab-P1-MasterSetup.md

 Running Jenkins in docker is [really simple and can be accomplished in 2 commands](https://batmat.net/2018/09/07/how-to-run-and-upgrade-jenkins-using-the-official-docker-image/).

 The image we want to use is [jenkins/jenkins:lts](https://jenkins.io/blog/2018/12/10/the-official-Docker-image/).
-Targeting the [Long Term Support release](https://jenkins.io/download/lts/) means this release likely to be more stable, and will be patched for a longer period.
+Targeting the [Long Term Support release](https://jenkins.io/download/lts/) means this release is likely to be more stable, and will be patched for a longer period.

 Next up, we can create a place to store persistent data.
 This makes backup and upgrades easier.
 The persistent volume is all you need to backup, and [upgrading is as simple as recreating the container with a newer image, pointing it to the same persistent volume for jenkins_home](https://batmat.net/2018/09/07/how-to-run-and-upgrade-jenkins-using-the-official-docker-image/).
 For specific upgrade notes you can always [check the upgrade guide](https://jenkins.io/doc/upgrade-guide/).